"...In direct, face-to-face

 to dramatic reduction.

-bills of every single description of the services rendered
+every single description of the services rendered can only reflect

-can only reflect a knee-jerk impulse for secrecy,” Scheer
+a knee-jerk impulse for secrecy,” Scheer said.
+“It also

-said.
-“It also underscores how forgetful public officials
+underscores how forgetful public officials are that this

-can use drive time to talk with Sweetwater staff by
+drive time to talk with Sweetwater staff by phone.
+But when

-phone.
-But when asked why the board doesn't use a San
+asked why the board doesn't use a San Diego-based attorney to

 Garcia attends every Sweetwater board meeting,